mulesoft-assets/template-sfdc2sfdc-contact-broadcast/README.md

 # Use Case <a name="usecase"/>
 As a Salesforce admin I want to syncronize contacts between two Salesfoce orgs.

 This Kick (template) should serve as a foundation for setting an online sync of Contacts from one SalesForce instance to another.
-Everytime there is a new Contact or a change in an already existing one, SFDC Streaming API will notify this integration that will be responsible for updating the Contact on the target org.
+The integration will be polling during a certain defined period to find if there are new Contacs or modified ones that meet the requirements configured in the query, since the last query (by using watermarking Mule feature).
+If there are results, they will be either created or updated in the target instance.

 Requirements have been set not only to be used as examples, but also to stablish starting point to adapt your integration to your requirements.